waweru12/Pitch-project/README.md

-# One Minute Pitch
+# Pitch
-#### This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles, 2019.
+#### This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles.
 #### By **AUSTIN WAWERU**

 ## Description